Uniform price auction with quantity constraints

 1cm

 \myname

 0.5cm

-\clbf{Abstract} \is{\baselineskip=12pt We study the equilibria of uniform price auctions where bidders have flat demands up to their respective quantity constraints.
-We present an iterative procedure that systematically finds a Nash equilibrium outcome under semi-complete information as well as a novel ascending auction under incomplete information that has this outcome as a dominant strategy equilibrium.
-Demand reduction and low price equilibrium may occur since it is sometimes advantageous for a bidder to give up some of his/her demand and get the remaining demand at a low price rather than to get his/her entire demand at a higher price.}
+\clbf{Abstract} \is{\baselineskip=12pt We study the equilibria of uniform price auctions where many asymmetric bidders have flat demands up to their respective quantity constraints.
+We present an iterative procedure that systematically finds an equilibrium outcome as well as an ascending auction that has this outcome as a dominant strategy equilibrium outcome.
+Demand reduction and low price equilibrium may occur since it is advantageous for a bidder to give up some of his/her demand and get the remaining demand at a low price rather than to get his/her entire demand at a higher price.
+We show that a low price equilibrium is the only possible equilibrium when no bidder's quantity constraint is large enough to cover the supply.}